HeliosRover/Helios/README.md

-# **The Official Smooth Driver Code**
+# **The Official Helios Code**

-The intuitive library that allows for you to get started in as little as 3 lines of code
+The Code for the Helios Rover, incorprating the Smooth Driver library, designed by team Helios.

 Version: 0.5.0

-## Installation
+## Smooth Driver Installation

 1. Download the template, extract it and open it in PROS.